oluwaluhmie/Oluwaluhmie/README.md

-# Hi 👋, My name is Ebenezer Olumide Olajide
+# Hi 👋, My name is Ebenezer Olajide

 I'm a Frontend Developer and a Tech Enthusiast!